A season filled with the return of an imperfect daughter, a Brooklyn stoop, a boys choir and an iconic play to open our new theater-in-the-round.

 Featuring ensemble members Ian Barford, Cliff Chamberlain, Francis Guinan, Tim Hopper, Sandra Marquez, James Vincent Meredith, Caroline Neff, Karen Rodrgiuez and Namir Smallwood

-In the NEW theatre-in-the-round
+In the NEW theater-in-the-round

 In a giant country house filled to overflow on a long summer weekend in the Russian countryside, three generations collide in Yasen Peyankov’s extraordinarily funny and magical adaption of Anton Chekhov’s Seagull, the play that will open our new theatre-in-the-round.
 In classic Chekhovian style, an all Ensemble cast will wrestle with the eternal questions that haunt the intellectual artist class: What is Love?
 What is Art?
 When is Lunch?
 Please join us for this historical moment in Steppenwolf’s journey as we explore the work that inspired us, laugh at the battles that consume us and celebrate, together, all that makes us grateful for each other.